 - Required fields.
 Do not leave any required (highlighted) fields blank.
 If you do, you will not be permitted to save the asset.
 Make changes to all other fields as necessary. - WYSIWYG text fields.
 You may see one or more text fields that are WYSIWYG-enabled (What You See Is What You Get) via a WYSIWYG editor, such as FCKEditor.
 These text fields allow you to enter and format your content using controls similar to those of Microsoft Word.
 For more information, see "Working with FCKEditor," on page 77. - Date fields.
 You may see a Date Picker (little calendar) icon next to a date field.
 Clicking the icon invokes the Date Picker attribute editor; see "Working with the Date Picker," on page 87 for more information. - Image Picker fields.
-You may see one or more fields that prompt you to visually select an image asset to be associated with the asset you are editing.
-In such cases, you will see a Browse Image Repository link next to the field.
-Clicking the link invokes the Image Picker attribute editor; for more information on Image Picker, see "Working with the Image Picker," on page 79. - Online Image Editor fields.
+You may see one or more fields that prompt you to select an image asset (to be associated with the asset you are creating) through the Image Picker attribute editor.
+In such cases, you will see a Browse button next to the field.
+Clicking the button displays a pop-up window showing thumbnails of the image assets you can select.
+For more information on Image Picker, see "Working with the Image Picker," on page 79. - Online Image Editor fields.
 You may see a field (or fields) that allows you to compose and edit graphics and images directly in the asset form, using the Online Image Editor tool.
 For detailed instructions, see "Working with the Online Image Editor," on page 81. - Flash content fields.
 You may see a section in the asset form that prompts you to compose Flash content from Flash templates, images and text of your choice.
 For detailed instructions, see "Working with Flash Content," on page 85. - Fields that prompt you to select assets.
 You may see a field (or fields) that prompt you to select a flex parent or a template, or associate an asset (such as an image) with the asset you are editing. - 1) If the field displays a drop-down list, select the desired asset from the list.

-If the field displays a Link Asset (or Link Parent) and a Show Assets button, proceed to the next step.

-Content Server displays a list of assets eligible as values for the field.

-- 3) In the list of assets, navigate to the desired asset and select its check box. - 4) Click Link Asset (or Link Parent).

-Content Server links the asset you selected to the new asset.
-The name of the linked asset is displayed in the field.

-- 5) (Optional) If you see (M) next to the field, repeat steps 3 and 4 to add another asset (usually, a flex parent) to the field. - b.
+If the field displays a Link Asset (or Link Parent) and a Show Assets button, proceed to the next step. - 2) Click Show Assets. - Content Server displays a list of assets eligible as values for the field. - 3) In the list of assets, navigate to the desired asset and select its check box. - 4) Click Link Asset (or Link Parent). - Content Server links the asset you selected to the new asset.
+The name of the linked asset is displayed in the field. - 5) (Optional) If you see (M) next to the field, repeat steps 3 and 4 to add another asset (usually, a flex parent) to the field. - b.
 Select the next section in the form section selector. - c.
 Populate the next section as outlined in step a.
 Continue until you have populated all required sections (marked with an asterisk).
 Populate other sections as necessary.